Mayank-kush24/UTS_v2/OTP_LOGIN_SYSTEM.md

 # Email OTP Login System

 ## Overview
-The UTS 2.0 application now includes a secure email OTP (One-Time Password) login system that allows users to authenticate without passwords.
+The Jarvis application now includes a secure email OTP (One-Time Password) login system that allows users to authenticate without passwords.

 ## How It Works